-- If the Health Direction and any directions in the EPA are consistent with each other, the attorney appointed under the EPA must comply with the Health Direction when making a decision.
+- if the Health Direction and the EPA are consistent, the Attorney must comply with the Health Direction when making a decision.

-- If the Health Direction and any directions in the EPA are inconsistent, the attorney must comply with:
+- If the Health Direction and EPA are inconsistent, the Attorney must comply with:

-4. A default decision-maker, known as a health attorney.
-This will be the first person from the following list, in priority order:
+- (if there is no Attorney or guardian) by a default decision-maker, known as a health attorney.
+This will be the first person aged 18 years or over from the following list (in priority order):

-- The person’s domestic partner who is in a close and continuing relationship with the person.
-A domestic partner is someone who lives with the person in a domestic partnership, and includes a spouse, civil union partner or civil partner.
-A domestic partnership is the relationship between two people, whether they are of a different or same sex, living together as a couple on a genuine domestic basis.
+- the person’s domestic partner who is in a close and continuing relationship with the person (a domestic partner is someone who lives with the person in a domestic partnership, and includes a spouse, civil union partner or civil partner.
+A domestic partnership is the relationship between two people, whether they are of a different or same sex, living together as a couple on a genuine domestic basis), or

-If a health professional believes the person lacks capacity and cannot consent to their medical treatment, the health professional may seek consent from the health attorney whom he or she believes is best able to represent the person’s views.
-To determine this, the health professional must consider the list of possible health attorneys above, in priority order, and any circumstances the health professional believes are relevant, including whether they are a suitable person to provide consent, and how readily available the health attorney is.
+A clinician may seek consent from the health attorney they believe is best able to represent the views of the person who does not have capacity.
+To determine this, the clinician must consider the list of possible health attorneys above, in priority order, and any relevant circumstances, including whether they are a suitable person to provide consent, and how readily available the health attorney is.

 Substitute decision-making by the ACT’s guardianship bodies

 What is the role of the ACT Civil and Administrative Tribunal (ACAT) in decision-making at the end of life?